“To speak of wilderness is to speak of wholeness. And, human beings come out of that wholeness.” ~ Gary Snyder

 Yet, this crucial mental intelligence alone is not enough to live into the question posed here – “How can we live in balance with all of life on Earth?”.

 Here’s the punchline: Even if we obtained all of the knowledge of ecology and earth science that is possible, it will not be enough to answer the question of what is ecological citizenship and how shall we live into such citizenship with all of the rights and responsibilities thereof.
-To approach that question with any depth, we need to contemplate and integrate our spiritual niche to unite with our physical niche.
+To approach that question with any depth, we need to contemplate and fully integrate our spiritual sense of the sacred with our material physical reality.
+In other words, we must grow the nexus of our spiritual niche and physical niche.

 What is required to help guide us on a journey toward ecological citizenship is wisdom.
 And, wisdom is not derived from head knowledge.
 Wisdom is birthed from the experience and journey into a mystical (loving) sense of the sacred.
 We are searching here for a living unity of head knowledge and heart knowledge.